ava-labs/avalanche-docs/docs/subnets/create-a-mainnet-subnet.md

 ✔ What stake weight would you like to assign to the validator?: 30
 ```

+### Set Validation Start Time

-Then specify when the validator is going to start validating.
+Next, specify when the validator is going to start validating.
 The time must be in the future.
-Custom
+You
-option is going to require to enter a specific date in `YYYY-MM-DD HH:MM:SS` format.
-Follow the default
+can use the custom option to enter a specific date in `YYYY-MM-DD HH:MM:SS` format.
+Follow the
-this time:
+default this time:

 ```text
 Use the arrow keys to navigate: ↓ ↑ → ←